pflashgary/manifold.github.io/Readme.txt

 Pegah and Jorge are two very socially awkward boffins and often find themselves in the void of existential nihilism.
 They’ve got a knack for making conversations awkward by bringing up topics totally unrelated to the situation.
 They are so horrendously uncoordinated, nearly died on multiple occasions trying to cross the road.
-They went through an obsessive phase with Bohemian mechanics even though its inventor, Louis de Broglie became an opponent of the idea.
+They went through an obsessive phase with Bohmian mechanics even though its inventor, Louis de Broglie became an opponent of the idea.
 Some individuals believe in a more deterministic approach to my existence but let me tell you I ain’t surfing no pilot waves (pardon my jargon).